Siftah/get_iplayer/installation.md

 Some Linux/Unix distributions have get_iplayer packages in their software repositories.
 These packages are installed using the package manager provided with your Linux/Unix distribution.
 Installing a packaged version of get_iplayer will automatically install other required applications and libraries, including Perl modules and external programs.  get_iplayer is packaged differently for different systems, so some components may require separate installation using your package manager.

-Instructions for Linux/Unix distributions known to have up-to-date get_iplayer packages are given below.
+Instructions for Linux/Unix distributions known to have up-to-date (as of get_iplayer 2.82) packages are given below.
 If get_iplayer is not packaged for your system, use the manual installation instructions above.

 <a name="linux-package-debian"></a>
 <a name="linux-package-debian7"></a>
 #### Debian

 These instructions are for Debian 7.0 (stable, wheezy).
-Information for Debian 6 (oldstable, squeeze) can be found [below](linux-package-debian6).
+Information for Debian 6 (squeeze) can be found [below](linux-package-debian6).

 ##### Command-line Interface (CLI)

-1. Install get_iplayer package (note that package name contains hyphen, not underscore):
+1. Install get-iplayer package (note that package name contains hyphen, not underscore):

     `$ sudo apt-get install get-iplayer`

-2. Install suggested packages for MP4/M4A/MP3 output and full MP3 tagging:
+2. Install components not installed with get-iplayer package:

-    `$ sudo apt-get install ffmpeg mplayer libmp3-tag-perl`
+    `$ sudo apt-get install ffmpeg mplayer libmp3-tag-perl libnet-smtp-ssl-perl libauthen-sasl-perl`

-3. Optionally install packages for secure email support (SSL only):

-    `$ sudo apt-get libnet-smtp-ssl-perl libauthen-sasl-perl`

-4. The packaged Perl modules for secure email with TLS are currently incompatible with the packaged version of IO::Socket::SSL.
+3. The packaged Perl modules for secure email with TLS are currently (2013-06-01) incompatible with the packaged version of IO::Socket::SSL.
 If TLS is your only secure email option (e.g., iCloud), you can use the [local::lib method](#linux-manual-perl-local) described above to create a local Perl module library and install the necessary module:

 	`$ cpanm Net::SMTP::TLS::ButMaintained`

-5. Run CLI:
+4. Run CLI:

 	`$ get_iplayer […]`

 ##### Web PVR Manager (WPM)